-Frederick Weston is a self-taught interdisciplinary artist working in collage, drawing, sculpture, photography, performance, and creative writing.
-From a young age, he has collected and organized a vast encyclopedic archive of images and ephemera—related to fashion, the body, advertising, AIDS, and queer subjects—which he utilizes in the creation of two- and three-dimensional works.
+Frederick Weston was a self-taught interdisciplinary artist working in collage, drawing, sculpture, photography, performance, and creative writing.
+From a young age, he collected and organized a vast encyclopedic archive of images and ephemera—related to fashion, the body, advertising, AIDS, and queer subjects—which he utilized in the creation of two- and three-dimensional works.

 Weston’s selection of visual materials, as well as his composition and juxtaposition of these materials, imbue his collages and assemblages with a distinctly personal perspective.
 His collages are a form of visual poetry, which explore individualism and the ways in which identity is shaped by community.
 Having studied menswear design and marketing at the Fashion Institute of Technology, Weston looks to fashion as a place of expression and liberation which is less encumbered by race, gender, and class.
 He is a historian of popular music, gay nightlife, and black fashion, and these themes animate his portraits.